Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 french bulldog

-Affectionate, loyal, and known for their stocky physique and wrinkly snout, the bulldog has long since been a favorite for dog-lovers around the world.
-Bulldogs have a reputation for being great family dogs, be it the stocky, muscular English Bulldog, or the smaller, more petite French Bulldog.
-But as friendly as these dogs come, are bulldogs friendly to allergy-suffering dog lovers?
+Affectionate, loyal, and known for their stocky physique and wrinkly snout, the Bulldog has long since been a favorite for dog-lovers around the world.
+These breeds have a reputation for being great family pups, whether you’re referring to the stocky, muscular English Bulldog or the more petite French Bulldog.
+But as friendly as these canines are, are they good for allergy-suffering dog lovers?
+The answer is, no, Bulldogs are not hypoallergenic.

 Are Bulldogs Hypoallergenic?